crdant/pcf-on-gcp/README.md

 In between the two steps, there you need to go into the Ops Manager UI and configure the Google Cloud Platform tile.
 This will start the BOSH director in your environment.
 There are some steps there that are not easily done via the Ops Manager APIs, though I have some ideas and may be able to do some additional automation there.

+Passwords and various certificates and private keys used by the installation will be in the directory `keys` after the preparation step has run.
+The most important items are the passwords in `keys/password-list` and the private key `keys/vcap-key` which you will need for operating the environment.

 **NOTE: When you run the install script you will be accepting the EULA(s) for the product(s) you are installing.
 I strongly recommend you review any EULA you are agreeing to before you accept it.**